w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 the Relay Chain, but there’ll be a delay when executed on the Coretime Chain.
 At times of high demand, there will be a queue anyway and this delay matters less.

-#### What's the best way for on-demand tasks (previously known as on-demand parachains or parathreads) to regularly send extrinsics to the Relay Chain for allowing a block to be validate?
+#### What's the best way for on-demand tasks (previously known as on-demand parachains) to regularly send extrinsics to the Relay Chain for allowing a block to be validate?

 A ready-to-use automated and decentralized method for ordering on-demand coretime is currently [being implemented](https://github.com/paritytech/polkadot-sdk/issues/1487).
 Some teams